 Mom always warned about chewing gum.
 “It will rot your teeth!”

-New evidence shows that chewing sugarless gum can actually help reduce the incidence of decay.
+New evidence shows that chewing sugarless gum can help reduce the incidence of decay.

 Chewing sugarless gum for 20 minutes after meals can help wash away the acids produced by bacterial plaque in your mouth.
 The act of chewing gum stimulates saliva which helps lubricate the mouth, neutralize acids and also carries calcium and phosphate which keep teeth mineralized.